zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-elastic-scale-use-entity-framework-applications-visual-studio.md

     public DbSet<Blog> Blogs { get; set; }
     …

-        // C'tor for data dependent routing.
-This call will open a validated connection
+        // C'tor for data-dependent routing.
+This call opens a validated connection
         // routed to the proper shard by the shard map manager.
-        // Note that the base class c'tor call will fail for an open connection
+        // Note that the base class c'tor call fails for an open connection
         // if migrations need to be done and SQL credentials are used.
 This is the reason for the
         // separation of c'tors into the data-dependent routing case (this c'tor) and the internal c'tor for new shards. public ElasticScaleContext(ShardMap shardMap, T shardingKey, string connectionStr)